MicroGridsPy/MicroGridsPy/README.md

 Solver
 ------

-Any of the fallowing solvers can be used during the optimization process in the Micro-Grids library:
+Any of the following solvents can be used during the optimization  process in the Micro-Grids library:

 * cplex